karlpodesta/azure-genomics-poc/README.md

 WORK IN PROGRESS

 ## Background
 Genomics is the study of genomes - the complete set of genetic material within an organism.
 A genome contains instructions for making an organism.
 The genome is a sequence of amino acids (DNA) aka "bases", represented by the letters A, C, T, and G.  For example, the Human Genome contains 4 billion of these letters, in a particular sequence.
-Within this sequence, smaller sequences make up our "genes", which in turn are used to make proteins that ultimately make up our bodies.
-The "Exome" is this (small!) subset of the genome that makes proteins, and is what many researchers currently focus on - typically to identify the genes that lead to diseases.
+Within this sequence, smaller sequences make up our "genes" (about 27,000 in total), which in turn are used to make proteins that ultimately make up our bodies.
+The "Exome" is this (small - less than 10%!) subset of the genome that makes proteins, and is what many researchers currently focus on - typically to identify the genes that lead to diseases.

 ## Context
 Here is some interesting information about Genomics Data:
 * Genomics data is __really big__ data.
 Netflix has approximately 3 PB data, total.
 Illumina (makers of the most common genome sequencing machines) creates 3 PB of data __every 18 months__.
 * Genomics data is not just the sequence itself - during analysis, several times more data is generated ("interim data"), leading to result data (the interim data can often be thrown away when the result is generated).
-* It takes approx 450 core hours to process 1 full human genome
+* It takes approx 450 core hours to process 1 full human genome.
+* It cost $100M to sequence a genome in 2001.
+Now, in 2017, it costs less than $1K.

 ## Typical Workflows
 A typical workflow is illustrated in the following diagram.
 First, some organic matter from the organism (e.g. blood or hair from an animal or human) is put into a "sequencer", a lab-based machine that looks like a large printer.
 Different types of sequencers exist, but a common method is "High Throughput Sequencing" (HTS) or "shotgun" sequencing, which makes thousands of reads of parts of the sequence.
 These are stored in files which are typically uploaded to a file share or cloud storage.
 Software is used to align/match these parts together into a single, unique sequence (FASTQ file).
 From here, the sequence is analysed.
 Further software tools (used sequentially in a "workflow") can refine/clean/format the sequence data, match this sequence against a "reference" sequence, and ultimately find genes or parts of the sequence of interest to researchers.